anytizer/dto.php/readme.md

  - ORM
  - HTML files

-Output of this product is useful as a backbone of starting a new web project.
+Output of this product is useful as a backbone for starting a new web project (CRUD).

 ## Requirements: